PaulVanDev/HoeffdingD/README.md

 #with identical values, the Hoeffding’s D statistic might be less than 1"

 #If pandas version > or =  to 0.24
-#As callable method in pandas.corr function similar to df.corr( ʺpearson ʺ) or df.corr( ʺSpearmanʺ)
+#as callable method in pandas.corr function similar to df.corr( ʺpearson ʺ) or df.corr( ʺSpearmanʺ)

 df.corr(method=hoeffding)